crosetto/AutomaticDifferentiation/README.md

 ```
 ## In C++17

-With C++17, using in particular costexpr generic lambdas and constexpr if, functional programming becomes easier
+With C++17, using in particular costexpr generic lambdas and constexpr if, compile-time functional programming becomes easier
 and more readabe in C++.
 We cannot replace completely the template metaprogramming needed by
 the expression template idiom used in the example above, because when we compute the derivatives
 of an expression we still need to "parse" it, and there is not (yet) such thing like a constexpr